TerryOtt/segmentcsv2kml/README.md

 1. Click *Add layer* button
 1. Click the blue *Import* link under the new "Untitled Layer"
 1. Select second KML file (file will start with "02")
-1. Repeat adding-then-disabling layers until all KML files are uploaded
+1. Repeat steps 7-9 until all KML files are uploaded (in order by filename)
-1. Re-enable the layers starting at the bottom layer and working your way up
+1. Re-enable all layers starting at the bottom layer and working your way up

 # Licensing